burglarhobbit/dt-object-detection/README.md

 ### Downloading weights

-You can download the weights from
+You can download the weights from [drive](https://drive.google.com/drive/folders/11RFmZpG6oJDrcqzBS3_Za5iitlmGdXW3?usp=sharing) and put them in `object_detection/include/object_detection/weights`

+### Building and Running

     dts exercises build
     dts exercises test -b $robot_name --local
+    dts exercises test --sim

-In the package object_detection/config/default.yaml you can specify which architecture to use.
+In the package `object_detection/config/default.yaml` you can specify which architecture to use, and other configuration.

 ### Training Faster-RCNN